 Duration and Exercise Price.
-Each Placement Agent Warrant offered hereby will have an initial exercise price equal to \$ per share of common stock (125% of the public offering price per share of common stock).
-The Placement Agent Warrants will be immediately exercisable and will expire five years from the commencement of sales in this offering.
+Each Placement Agent Warrant offered hereby will have an initial exercise price equal to \$1.525 per share of common stock.
+The Placement Agent Warrants will be immediately exercisable and will expire three and one-half years from issuance.
 The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting our common stock and the exercise price.

 Exercisability.
-The Placement Agent Warrants may be exercised, in cash or by a cashless exercise at the election of the holder at any time following the date of issuance and from time to time thereafter through and including five years of the commencement of sales in this offering.
+The Placement Agent Warrants may be exercised, in cash or by a cashless exercise at the election of the holder at any time following the date of issuance and from time to time thereafter through and including three years and six months from issuance.
 The Placement Agent Warrants will be exercisable, at the option of each holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of shares of our common stock purchased upon such exercise (except in the case of a cashless exercise as discussed below).
 A holder (together with its affiliates) may not exercise any portion of such holder's Placement Agent Warrants to the extent that the holder would own more than 4.99% of the outstanding common stock immediately after exercise, except that upon at least 61 days' prior notice from the holder to us, the holder may increase the amount of ownership of outstanding stock after exercising the holder's Placement Agent Warrants up to 9.99% of the number of shares of our common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Placement Agent Warrants.
 The ownership limit may be decreased upon notice from the holder to us.